 Summary Professional & Educational Biography

-After receiving his Honorable Discharge from the Air Force, he returned to Illinois and attended the University of Illinois at Chicago’s School of Architecture.
-He spent his third year abroad at the L’Ecole D’Architecture Et D’Urbanisme De Versailles, France, studying architecture and adventuring throughout Europe: he searched in vain for the fabled monster at Loch Ness; photographed the ghost of Le Corbusier at the Villa Savoye; was abandoned one night in the deserted maze of Tetaun’s kasbah by his treacherous local guides; was saved from near-pneumonia by a kindly Spanish barkeeper’s magic chicken soup in Granada; spent an ouzo-inspired starry night in the Temple of Hephaestus below the Athenian acropolis.
+Mr. Cole obtained his Bachelor of Architecture at the University of Illinois at Chicago’s School of Architecture.
+He spent his third year abroad at the L’Ecole D’Architecture Et D’Urbanisme De Versailles, France, studying architecture and adventuring throughout Europe: he searched in vain for the monster at Loch Ness; photographed the possible ghost of Le Corbusier at the Villa Savoye; was abandoned one night in the deserted maze of Tetaun, Morrocco’s kasbah by his local guides; was saved from an evil flu by a symapthetic Spanish barkeeper’s chicken soup in Granada; and spent an ouzo-inspired starry night in the Temple of Hephaestus below the Athenian acropolis.
 He also nearly rode his rented Vespa off sheer cliffs in Santorini, Greece – several times.

 Starting in 1985, while still a student, and through 1990, he worked for several architectural firms in Chicago before launching his own architecture and construction practice in 1990.